Arrival in Collioure

 Daily routes lead you along well-maintained hiking paths, which can easily be tackled with a basic fitness level.
 The tours are planned in such a way that plenty of time remains to visit vineyard estates along the way.
 Every day you choose between a mountain hike or a coastal walk.
 We describe the mountain hike in each case, only on the final day we recommend the coastal walk!

-- 6x overnight stays as quoted, breakfast included
+- 6x overnight stays in selected category, breakfast included

 - Carefully elaborated route description